 Look at this small video clip.

-The live feed is like a video clip seen in the previous lesson, except that it is a live stream captured by a camera in real time and your ML application will detect faces in the stream and blur them on the fly.
+The live feed is like a video clip seen in the previous lesson, except that it is a live stream captured by a camera in real-time and your ML application will detect faces in the stream and blur them on the fly.

 What is OpenCV?

-Haar Cascade is a machine learning algorithm in this library that is used for identifying objects in an image or a video.
+Haar Cascade is a machine learning algorithm in this library used for identifying objects in an image or a video.
 The algorithm is based on the concept of features proposed by Paul Viola and Michael Jones in their paper "Rapid Object Detection using a Boosted Cascade of Simple Features" in 2001.
 You will be using this algorithm in this project.

 Setting Up Project